-The fitness world sometimes feels very black and white.
+The fitness world that’s represented on social media sometimes feels very black and white.
 This body type looks good, this one’s bad.
 Train like this, not like that.
 Eat more this, less that.

 I’ve very over it.

 In this black and white world, there seem to be two exercise groups: weight training or cardio.
-The weights people abhor any form of cardio and refer to the treadmill as the “
+The weights people claim cardio makes you hold onto belly fat.
+The cardio people live for their cardio workouts and don’t want to touch anything heavy because it will make them bulky.

 Let’s take a closer look at the benefits of each to decide which is really right.
 Before we do, however, we need to back up a second and discuss why we do either form of exercise.